Rebuilding Mum & Dad: Our basic strength training routine

 My “Bonus” Moves:

-Beyond the strength training and general activity, there are two other things I try to add in most days:
+Beyond the strength training and general activity, there are two other things I try to add in regularly:

-- Push-ups: I try to do 12 push-ups most days – that’s the number I’m on at the moment.
+• Push-ups: I try to do 15 push-ups a few times a week.
 I do these largely because I’m so thrilled that I can do them, and I want to see how far I can take it!
 But they’re also a fantastic all-round strengthening exercise.

 Our Equipment